APNIC-net/rdap-history/draft-apnic-historical-rdap.md

 # JSON Responses

-The JSON responses described in [@!RFC7483] are extended with one additional object class.
+The JSON responses described in [@!RFC7483] are extended with one additional object class, the History object class, described below.

 ## The Record Data Structure

 The record data structure describes one historical registration record.
 It is an object describing the date range during which this record was current, and the record's content.
+A record which is current to date is signalled by omitting the "applicableUntil" element.

 An example of the record data structure: